Good Hotel Guide Review

 background jazz (sometimes live) in public rooms, classical ‘when suitable’.

 allowed in 1 bedroom (no charge), not in public rooms.

 Amex, MC, Visa.

-B&B doubles from £145, single occupancy discounts.
-Set dinner £44.50.
-1-night bookings sometimes refused on bank holiday weekends.
+B&B doubles from £170 (book directly to discuss discounts).
+Set dinner £45.
+1-night bookings sometimes refused at bank holiday weekends.